YconquestY/cs-629/README.md

 Then you can make your test by doing `cd testMulticore; make`.
 You run it using `./run_threaded.sh buffer32`.

+Please see the matrix multiply and multicore tests for inspiration.
+Similar to multicore, print success or failure if it has the right result.

 ## Konata update

 Konata supports displaying instruction from different threads.
 For that, one simply needs to specify at fetch time which thread we are fetching from.